L0jk4/paint_nosolid/README.md

  For world and brush models `m_vecOrigin` requires an exact collision point, because the engine finds the surface to paint on by going through the map's BSP tree.  `TR_ClipRayToEntity` allows us to get that, as it doesn't have non-solid flags checks.

  For studio models decals are projected onto the model's meshes, so `m_vecOrigin` is simply set to a point `g_cvStudioDist` units in front of the player's eyes.

+ For non-solid displacements patch contents and raytest flag checks when painting.

  ### Save/load